Our annual ball will once again be held in our lovely and historic Gerrard Hall on the UNC campus.

 - The Ship’s Cook

-- Springs of Laurel
+- Sprigs of Laurel

 Regency Attire for the Ball is optional, but a very popular option!
 Below you will find information on buying, renting, or making your ball attire.

 RENT: JASP also offers a few gowns, gloves, hats, and scarves for rental.

 MAKE: For the DYI crowd, here are some useful links: